encode/django-rest-framework/docs/api-guide/filtering.md

 You can also perform a related lookup on a ForeignKey or ManyToManyField with the lookup API double-underscore notation:

     search_fields = ['username', 'email', 'profile__profession']

 For [JSONField][JSONField] and [HStoreField][HStoreField] fields you can filter based on nested values within the data structure using the same double-underscore notation:

     search_fields = ['data__breed', 'data__owner__other_pets__0__name']

 By default, searches will use case-insensitive partial matches.
-The search parameter may contain multiple search terms, which should be whitespace and/or comma separated.
+The search parameter may contain multiple search terms, which should be whitespace separated.
 If multiple search terms are used then objects will be returned in the list only if all the provided terms are matched.

 The search behavior may be restricted by prepending various characters to the `search_fields`.